Low-overhead quantum error correction codes with a cyclic topology

-Experimental implementation of correction codes is a difficult task that requires a larger number of qubits and high-precision operations on them.
-At the same time, especially in large devices, the topology of the code should map onto the underlying qubits and their connections, so that the amount of operations per code size remains low.
-For example, for superconducting systems, high-fidelity two-qubit gates can be typically realized only between adjacent qubits.
-When choosing a correction code, this aspect should be necessarily taken into account.
-Among the recent experimental demonstrations we highlight the repetition code \cite{googleRepetitveCode}, surface code \cite{acharya2022suppressing, DiCarlo2021logical, PhysRevLett.129.030501, andersen2020repeated}, and color code \cite{PhysRevX.11.041058} implemented on various platforms.
+Experimental implementation of correction codes is a difficult task, requiring a large number of qubits and high-precision operations on them.
+At the same time, especially in large devices, the topology of the code should be mapped to the underlying qubits and their interconnections to keep the number of operations per code size low.
+For example, in superconducting systems, high-fidelity two-qubit gates can typically be realized only between adjacent qubits.
+When choosing a correction code, this aspect should be taken into account.
+Among recent experimental demonstrations, we highlight the repetition code \cite{chen2021exponentia}, the surface code \cite{google2023suppressing, Krinner_2022, PhysRevLett.129.030501, DiCarlo2021logical, andersen2020repeated, acharya2024quantumerrorcorrectionsurface}, and the color code \cite{Bluvstein_2023, PhysRevX.11.041058, ryananderson2022implementingfaulttolerantentanglinggates} implemented on different platforms.

-Yet another important property of the correction codes is scalability, here meaning the ability to correct more physical errors by increasing the number of involved data qubits \cite{NielsenChuang}.
-The milestone experiments demonstrating the error suppression are presented in works \cite{googleRepetitveCode, acharya2022suppressing}.
+Another important property of the correction codes is scalability, which means the ability to correct more physical errors by increasing the number of data qubits involved.
+The milestone experiments demonstrating error suppression are presented in papers \cite{chen2021exponentia, google2023suppressing}.

-The smallest possible code that corrects an arbitrary single-qubit error is the perfect five-qubit code \cite{PhysRevLett.77.198}.
-Its stabilizers can be generated as cyclic permutation of a basic stabilizer $XZZXI$.
-The five-qubit code implementation with the iSWAP gates on a ring topology was proposed in \cite{schuch2003natural} and thoroughly simulated in \cite{chain10, Antipov_2022}.
-Furthermore, there is the tailored $XZZX$ code \cite{Xu_2022, Kovalev_2012}, that can be considered as a scaling of the five-qubit code.
+The smallest possible code that corrects an arbitrary single-qubit error is the five-qubit perfect code \cite{PhysRevLett.77.198}.
+Its stabilizers can be generated as a cyclic permutation of a base stabilizer $XZZXI$.
+The five-qubit code implementation with iSWAP gates on a ring topology was proposed in \cite{schuch2003natural} and thoroughly simulated in \cite{chain10, Antipov_2022, du2024fault}.
+There is also the cyclic analogue of the toric code \cite{PhysRevA.84.062319, Xu_2022}, which can be considered as a scaling of the five-qubit code.